-1.7.
-Project Planning
+1.7 Project Planning

 The work plan and the Gantt Chart were created.
 We divided the whole project into smaller parts and created the list of the tasks we need to complete.
-Afterwards, we allocated each task to the team members according to their skills and knowledge (Table 2).
-Next, in the Gantt chart we specified details of each task and dates to perform it. <WRAP center 550px>
+Afterwards, we allocated each task to the team members according to their skills and knowledge(Table 1).
+Next, in the Gantt chart we specified details of each task and dates to perform it.

 Task Responsible

 The project and background information All

 Search components and materials All

 Marketing plan Natalia

 Development of the acquaponics system (plants, fish) All

 Design Sean and Anna

 Interim report All

 Communication Arlene and Sean

 Ecological footprint and sustainability Gwen and Sean

-Ethical and deontological concerns Anna
+Ethical and deontological concerns Anna, Gwen and Sean

-Project Development Gwen and Sean
+Project Development Sean

 Final report All

 Final presentation All

 Video, paper and poster All

 User manual and leaflet All